 Dr. Wessel was born in Philadelphia, Pennsylvania, the sixth child of Jacob (listed in various sources as a tinsmith and roofer) and Elizabeth Weselkowsky, Jewish immigrants from Russia.
 Sometime after the 1920 census, the family changed their last name to Wessel.
 Wessel attended the University of Pennsylvania, and graduated from Hahnemann Medical College in 1931.
 His senior yearbook at Hahnemann described him as “rarely perturbed” and stated that he “didn’t waiver, he didn’t become excited, he didn’t emote.”
 The yearbook stated that after graduation he would be working at the Women’s Homeopathic Hospital.
 By 1940 he was on the faculty at Hahnemann as an Associate in Gastro-Enterology.
 When he registered for the draft in 1940, he was listed as being 5 feet, 9 inches (175 cm) and 166 lbs (75 kg) with grown hair and gray eyes.

 According to his Commonwealth of Pennsylvania Application for World War II Compensation, Dr. Wessel entered the U.S. Army on July 20, 1942 at Billings General Hospital (Fort Benjamin Harrison, Indiana).
-Captain Wessel was at Camp Rucker, Alabama and probably already a member of the 32nd Station Hospital by October 1, 1942 when his name appears on Special Order No. 128 (Headquarters, Camp Rucker).
-He was definitely in the unit by November 2, 1942 when his name appears on Hospital Order 15.
+From there, he was transferred to the 32nd Station Hospital, joining the unit at Camp Rucker on August 20, 1942.
 He was listed as Chief of Radiology Section—though he is actually the only officer listed in that section—on all three extant officer rosters (December 31, 1943, May 1, 1944, and December 31, 1944).
 He was promoted to major on February 13, 1944.
 The last mention of Dr. Wessel in the 32nd Station Hospital’s reports involve him going on a temporary duty assignment to the 70th General Hospital in April 1945.
 There is no mention of him rejoining the unit, and his Application for World War II compensation states that his foreign service ended on June 22, 1945.
 Dr. Wessel left active duty May 13, 1946 at Fort Meade, Maryland.

 Dr. Wessel met his future wife Florence Benichou (1915–1981) in Algeria during the war; they married in Tlemcen, Algeria in October 1943, not long before the 32nd Station Hospital shipped out to Italy.
 When I contacted the Wessels’ son in the fall of 2018, I was surprised to learn that my grandfather Dr. Robert Silverman helped introduce the couple!
 The ever gregarious Robert made friends with a local French family, who invited him to dinner for one of the Jewish High Holidays.
 Robert brought the more reserved Isadore along, who noticed a beautiful blond woman across the room.
 The rest was history!